 Katelyn earned her undergraduate degree in Early Childhood and Elementary Education at Duquesne University.
 She then went on to graduate from The University of Pittsburgh with her masters in Applied Developmental Psychology.

-While she spent time as both a preschool teacher and childcare director early in her career, for the past twelve years Katelyn has been an educational coach and consultant.
+While she worked as both a preschool teacher and childcare director early in her career, for the past fourteen years Katelyn has been an educational coach and consultant.
 She has spent time consulting in early childhood classrooms on topics including enriching classroom environments, defining teacher roles and responsibilities, and implementing developmentally appropriate practice.
-However, the focus of Katelyn’s work has always been on supporting young children with challenging behaviors and the teachers who care for them.
+However, the focus of Katelyn’s work has always been on supporting young children with challenging behaviors and the teachers and families who care for them.
 She believes in the importance of early childhood education and that with the right supports in place, all children can grow and thrive in their learning environments.

-Katelyn is working towards Early Childhood Mental Health Endorsement, and is also a PQAS certified instructor with the PA Key.
+Katelyn is endorsed by the Pennsylvania Alliance for Infant Mental Health as an Early Childhood Family Specialist and is also a PQAS certified instructor with the PA Key.